Canada's Balance of International Payments

 View the Questionnaire(s) and reporting guide(s).

-The raw data received from questionnaire respondents are submitted to edits to ensure consistency and coherence.
+The raw data received from respondents are submitted to edits to ensure consistency and coherence.
 Historical edits compare data from the latest period to data from earlier reference periods.
 When necessary, there is follow up with the respondent to verify or correct the data.

 There is a manual comparison at an aggregate level with values from previous quarters.
 When necessary, the manual comparison is made at a micro level.